DavidTheTech/30DaysOfXmas/README.md

 if the line contains (finished) it won't be picked

 # AMRTS Studio Mode
-This is the proudest project I have created as no one has managed to unlock studio after it's release
+This is the proudest project I have created as no one has managed to unlock studio after it's release for 18 years

 This is a hack for a very old game from 2002 Called [Army men rts](https://en.wikipedia.org/wiki/Army_Men:_RTS) Here is a video of it working https://www.youtube.com/watch?v=7tw5OXFeZJ8